What makes our training unique?

 asana, pedagogy, history, philosophy

 Emma has been teaching since 2010, and specializes in teaching beginners and students in bigger bodies.
 Emma has completed over 700 hours of training with local and international teachers and continues to feed her own practice and zeal for teaching with ongoing study.
-In the past few years, she has been expanding her movement paradigm by studying the Axis Syllabus, Contact Improvisation, and Functional Movement.
+She has also studied the Axis Syllabus, Contact Improvisation, and Functional Movement.
 Emma is a certified Yoga for Round Bodies™ teacher and is passionate about creating body-positive contexts that celebrate a diversity of abilities and sizes.

 asana, mobility, pedagogy, nervous system and trauma-informed teaching